 UNCW offers multiple nationally ranked clinical research programs within the College of Health and Human Services.
 Students gain a broad understanding of the science, regulatory, and business aspects of developing new therapies whether they are new to the field, looking for a career change, or seeking career advancement.
 UNCW provides students flexible, online learning experiences to complete a Bachelor of Science in Clinical Research, Post-Baccalaureate Certification in Clinical Research Operations, or Master of Science in Clinical Research and Product Development.
 Also, UNCW provides the clinical research community: FuseCR and the Center for Clinical Research Workforce Development.

-The Wake Forest University Master of Science in Clinical Research Management (CRM) program provides a holistic approach for students in clinical research.
+The Wake Forest University Master of Science in Clinical Research Management (CRM) program provides a systematic approach to clinical research that meets the needs of all students.
 Designed for those working in or entering the clinical research field, this degree program expands participants’ knowledge of both the macro and micro aspects of the clinical research ecosystem and is focused on an overarching vision to shape and impact the future of healthcare.

 From foundational roles in clinical operations and research to biometrics and financial analysis, there are multiple ways to get started with a career in North Carolina's CRO industry.
 View the careers below to get more information on salary, on-the-job duties and educational requirements.